-Principal component analysis.
-To further explore the comparative influence of both the maceration and the RDI treatments on the sensory profile of the wines, the full data set was submitted to principal component analysis (PCA), including the wine replicates and the repeated measures performed during the formal sensory sessions.
-The PCA biplot and confidence ellipses were constructed with 95% certainty according to the Hotteling's test (Husson et al. 2005), which provides significance testing.
-Only the first two principal components with eigenvalues greater than or equal to one were retained (Figure 1).
-The PCA plot showed a bidimensional model that explained 94% of the observed variability.
-Dimension 1, which explained ~77% of the variability, was a function of the maceration treatment, which suggests a comparatively higher impact of the EM treatment over the RDI treatments on the sensory profile of the wines.
-Irrespective of the RDI treatment, control wines clustered in the negative region of dimension 1, whereas EM wines grouped on the positive region of dimension 1 (Figure A).
-There were strong correlations between EM wines and the red and brown color components, oxidized character, astringency and bitterness, all located in the positive side of dimension 1 (Figure 1B).
+240 Principal component analysis.
+To further explore the comparative influence of both the 241 maceration and the RDI treatments on the sensory profile of the wines, the full data set was 242 subject to principal component analysis (PCA), including the wine replicates and the repeated 243 measures performed during the formal evaluation sessions.
+The PCA biplot and confidence 244 ellipses were constructed with 95% certainty according to the Hotteling's test (Husson et al. 245 2005), which provides significance testing.
+Only the first two principal components with 246 eigenvalues greater than or equal to one were retained (Figure 1).
+The PCA plot showed a 247 bidimensional model that explained 94% of the observed variability.
+Dimension 1, which 248 explained $\sim 76\%$ of the variability, was a function of the maceration treatment, which suggests a 249 comparatively higher impact of the EM treatment over the RDI treatments on the sensory profile 250 of the wines.
+Irrespective of the RDI treatment, control wines clustered in the negative region of 251 dimension 1, whereas EM wines grouped on the positive region of dimension 1.
+There were 252 strong correlations between EM wines and the red and brown color components, oxidized 253 character, astringency and bitterness, all located in the positive side of dimension 1 (Figure 1).
+It 254 has been previously shown that extended maceration for 30 days or more increased astringency 255 ratings by 22% in Cabernet Sauvignon (Scudamore-Smith et al. 1990) and by 34% in Merlot 256 (Casassa et al. 2013a).
+Similarly, in the present study, astringency ratings averaged 25% higher 257 in EM wines relative to the control wines (Table 5).